 What should I pack for my visit to Crab Island?

 If you’d like to spend a day on the water in Destin to visit Crab Island, contact us at (850) 650-2628 to reserve your boat rental or Crab Island excursion.
-We offer a full selection of fishing, pontoon, and power boat rentals -as well as the Crab Island Shuttle Boat – to get you out to Destin’s most popular hangout for some fun in the sun!
+We offer a full selection of fishing, pontoon, and power boat rentals -as well as the Crab Island Shuttle Boat and Adventure Tour – to get you out to Destin’s most popular hangout for some fun in the sun!